ploomber/doc/doc/user-guide/github.md

 For simple scenarios you can opt for the basic deployment strategy outlined in [this section](monitor).
 If you need separate deployments environments with their own protection rules and secrets, you can use GitHub [environments](https://docs.github.com/en/actions/deployment/targeting-different-environments/using-environments-for-deployment).
-Here's a step-by-step guide of configuring two environment `dev` and `prod`. `dev` deployments happen automatically whenever code changes are pushed to the `main` branch.
-However, `prod` deployments are started only when `dev` deployments are successful and the `prod` deployment has been approved by a reviewer.
+Here's a step-by-step guide of configuring two environments `dev` and `prod`. `dev` deployments happen automatically whenever code changes are pushed to the `main` branch.
+However, `prod` deployments are started only when `dev` deployments are successful and the deployment has been approved by a reviewer.

 ### Create environment

-Navigate to the application `Settings` page and then `Environments`.
+Navigate to the repository `Settings` page and then `Environments`.
 Click on `New Environment`:

 ![](../static/github/new-env.png)